Biography

 The next recording in July was for the "Kill the Bastard!"
 3-way split CD-R with Radiologist and Exhumed Atrocity, but it took a while (until early 2010) to get released because of the other projects on it.

 In the meantime I recorded the "Cannibal Delicacies" split CD-R with ShitFuckingShit in October/November, which was the first recording to have a slightly better recording quality, especially concerning the drums, because I was bored of having a really muddy sound all the time.
-I also did a spontaneous special release for friends and VBP-supporters in December, the "Happy Birthday, dear Jesus!"
-3" CD-R. Then there was another recording for the "Against the Mainstream" 4-way split CD-R with Colico, To Die and Psychotic Sufferance in December/January.
-I remember having trouble with the recording device I used for the drums in this last mentioned session, which is why the recording consists of two rather short seperate sessions instead of a single session, like on the other releases.
+I also did a spontaneous special release for friends and VBP-supporters in December 2009, the "Happy Birthday, dear Jesus!"
+3" CD-R. Then there was another recording for the "Against the Mainstream" 4-way split CD-R with Colico, To Die and Psychotic Sufferance in December 2009 / January 2010.
+I remember having trouble with the recording device I used for the drums in this last mentioned session, which is why the recording consists of two rather short seperate sessions instead of a single one, like on the other releases.

 After this flood of releases in less than a year it got a bit more quiet for some months.

-I visited my friend from the Swiss grindcore band Insomnia Isterica in March 2010 and we did an improvised noisecore session with changing line-ups together with the other founding member of IAxIA.
-This "Collaborative Shit Session 2010" took a really long time to get released, but it finally came out on CD-R over a year later in April 2011.
+I visited my friend from the Swiss grindcore band Insomnia Isterica in March 2010 and we did an improvised noisecore session together with the other founding member of IAxIA, swapping instruments every couple of tracks.
+This "Collaborative Shit Session 2010" took a really long time to get released, but it finally came out on CD-R over a year later in April 2011 and turned out great.

 When I was also visiting my friend Fabrizio from KZ9 in Italy in March/April 2010, he had the fantastic idea that I could do a Lady Gaga parody with TPNP, with Lady Gag-a instead of just Gag as my name.
-I really enjoyed this idea and when I was back home I listened to some of her songs so that I knew what I would be making fun of.
-Interestingly I liked her stuff a lot though and thus the planned release became a tribute to her; it is not meant to make fun of her and/or her music.
+I really enjoyed this idea and when I was back home I listened to some of her songs for me to know what I would be making fun of, actually.
+Interestingly, I liked her stuff a lot though and thus the planned parody became a tribute to her.
+It is in fact not meant to make fun of her and/or her music but a hommage.

-"The Noise Fame Monster - a noisecore tribute to Lady Gaga" was recorded in June, along with my material for the "5 Lessons in musical Scatology" 5-way split CD-R with PiG RoT, ShitFuckingShit, Hell Bovine and Bestial Vomit and an additional short track that was supposed to go on a split with my friend from Musikantenstadl Massaker, but which unfortunately never happened (this track was finally released on the "Shit Noise 27" compilation CD-R in 2013).
+"The Noise Fame Monster - a noisecore tribute to Lady Gaga" was recorded in June 2010, along with my material for the "5 Lessons in musical Scatology" 5-way split CD-R with PiG RoT, ShitFuckingShit, Hell Bovine and Bestial Vomit and an additional short track that was supposed to go on a split with my friend from Musikantenstadl Massaker, which unfortunately never happened.
+This track was finally released on the "Shit Noise 27" compilation CD-R in 2013.

 In April 2011 I did another session like the one from the year before with my pals from Insomnia Isterica.
 This one was finally released as a net-release a bit over three years after recording it, in April 2014.

-After some months I really didn't know if I want to go on with TPNP or not, somehow the motivation was lacking a bit, but it came back at a certain point.
+After some months I wasn't sure if I wanted to go on with TPNP or not, somehow the motivation was lacking a bit, but it came back at a certain point.

-So in July I recorded another tribute for a pop singer I like very much, Celine Dion, "My Noise will go on! - a noisecore tribute to Celine Dion", and a 5-way split CD-R with VRV, KZ9, Harsh Supplement and Demonomaniaco!!!, which is the only TPNP release that was not released by my own label Vomit Bucket Productions.
-Unfortunately my track sounds quite weird on the final release...
-If you have it and want the original recording, contact me and I'll send it to you.
+In July 2011 I recorded another tribute for a pop singer I like very much, Celine Dion, "My Noise will go on! - a noisecore tribute to Celine Dion", and a track for a 5-way split CD-R with VRV, KZ9, Harsh Supplement and Demonomaniaco!!!, which is the only TPNP release that was not released by my own label Vomit Bucket Productions.
+Unfortunately, my track sounds quite weird on the final release for some reason with shifting audio volume...
+If you have it and want the original recording, you can get it on the TPNP bandcamp page.

 Cheers & beers people!